GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

 	as::Vector{Atom}	# order not important, atoms contain thier own offset values end
 ```
 `dur` is the duration in whole-note lengths of the expression.  `as` is a list of the atoms that make up the expression.
+Do not attempt to alter the elements of `as` directly.
+Expression are meant to be handeled as immutable by the user.